aetperf/aetperf.github.io/_posts/2022-07-06-Trying-DuckDB-with-Discogs-data.md

 %sql duckdb:///{db_path}
 ```

-Then we can create SQL cells:
+Then we can create SQL cells starting with the `%sql` magic command:

 ```python